atrof/atrof.github.io/README.md

 * **How good is your Medium article?** (59/398).
 In-class competition during ML Course Open by [ODS](http://www.ods.ai).

 ## Pet Projects
 * **TweetLikeTrump** is a Flask-based web application which can measure the similarity between yours and Donald Trump's written text.
-Just for fun.
-[Notebook with experiments](http://nbviewer.jupyter.org/github/atrof/atrof.github.io/blob/master/Notebooks/TweetLikeTrump.ipynb).
+Just for fun and NLP experiments.

 * **LibDS** - curated list of Data Science books.
 It's just a [repository](https://github.com/atrof/LibDS) now and I\`m developing a "library-like" website using Django framework.